 Imaging tests assess the bones, surrounding structures, and soft tissues.
 This can be done with:

-Extra support may be needed to protect, support, and keep your wrist in line while it heals.
+Extra support may be needed to protect, support, and keep the wrist in line while it heals.
 Supportive steps may include a splint or cast to immobilize the injury.

 To help reduce your chance of a wrist fracture:

 To help reduce falling hazards at work and home, take these steps:

 The American Orthopaedic Society for Sports Medicine

 Distal radius fractures (broken wrist).
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00412.
 Updated March 2013.
 Accessed September 1, 2017.